Operating Responsibly in the Marketplace

 Contributing to Public Policy

-CSL’s Code of Responsible Business Practice (CRBP) contains a clear policy statement that all our businesses and employees must not directly or indirectly offer, pay, solicit or accept payments, or give or receive personal rewards or inducements in exchange for making business decisions, and that our employees and directors must not accept gifts or entertainment where doing so might influence, or be perceived to influence, objective business judgment.
+CSL’s CRBP contains a clear policy statement that all our businesses and employees must not directly or indirectly offer, pay, solicit or accept payments, or give or receive personal rewards or inducements in exchange for making business decisions, and that our employees and directors must not accept gifts or entertainment where doing so might influence, or be perceived to influence, objective business judgment.

 Responsible marketing of medicines